Last update: May 1, 2022 •Please read our disclaimer.

 The main vertigo disorders where verapamil is used are migraine and Meniere's disease -- two closely related "committee" diagnoses.
 In other words, these two disorders overlap heavily, are diagnosed using entirely subjective criteria, and could even be often two faces of the same illness.

-The usual dose is 120 to 240mg, SR, once per day.
+The usual dose of verapamil is 120 to 240 mg, SR, once per day.
 SR means sustained release.
 This drug is an dihydropyridine L-channel calcium channel blocker, similar to other dihydropyridine drugs like nifedipine, nimodipine and diltiazem.
-Verapamil is generally effective for migraine but it takes about 2 weeks to work.
-Verapamil is effective in migraine variants such as hemiplegic migraine (Yu and Horowitz, 2003).
-It also may be helpful in Menieres disease, although this has not yet been documented by a controlled study.
-Nimodipine has been reported to be helpful for Meniere's disease.

-It has recently been shown that verapamil increases blood levels of simvistatin (Kantola et al, 1998).
-Doses of simvistatin should be reduced to 10mg when verapamil is also prescribed.
+Verapamil increases blood levels of simvastatin (Kantola et al, 1998), and possibly other statins as well.
+Doses of simvastatin should be reduced to 10mg when verapamil is also prescribed.
 Statins also increase the bioavailability of verapamil (Choi et al, 2010), and when a statin and verapamil are combined, doses of verapamil should also be decreased.